voxel51/fiftyone-plugins/plugins/panel-examples/README.md

 ### example_table

--   **Description:** A panel that showcases how to create a column & row table.
+-   **Description:** A panel that showcases how to create a row/column table.
 -   Shows example of:
     -   how to create a `TableView` object
     -   how to add columns to a table object